Algae: It’s green, gross and one of your pond’s most unwelcome guests.But what is it exactly, and how did it get there?

 String algae has lots of names and variations: benthic algae, attached algae, horsehair algae, water net, blanket weed.
 When most people talk about string algae, though, they’re referring broadly to any type of green, stringy stuff that you can pick up with your hands.
 Like green-water algae, it won’t directly hurt your pond fish, but it can start to cause problems if too much of it decays and creates excessive ammonia in your pond.

-The main cause of string algae is having too few plants in a pond.
+The root cause of string algae in an ecosystem pond is excess nutrients.
+Having too few other pond plants in a pond allows the string algae an opportunity to use these nutrients.
 Unlike single-cell algae, string algae feeds on nitrates, not nitrites.
 These nitrates fill up your pond as a byproduct of bacteria consuming nitrites.
-Your pond plants also enjoy consuming nitrates, so adding more will help take away the string algae's food source and starve it out of existence.
+Your pond plants also enjoy consuming nitrates, so adding more will help take away the string algae’s food source and starve it out of existence.

 Algae Treatment and Prevention

 The best way to prevent string algae is to plant more and a wider variety of plants in your pond because different types of plants will eat different kinds of nitrates.
-An iris will suck up one kind, and a lily will consume another.
-A blue flower will chow down on one, and a pink flower yet another.
-A plant that blooms in May will eat a different kind than one that blooms in September.
+An iris will use up one type of nitrate to produce it’s tall slender leaves, and a water lily will consume a different type of nitrate to create their beautiful round floating leaves.
+A blue flower will needs a specific nutrient, and a pink flower yet another.
+A plant that blooms in May has different requirements than one that blooms in September.
 If you find yourself with a bunch of string algae clinging to your rocks or floating in your pond, remove as much as you can with your hands or a net, then stock up on plants.

 Adding shade to your pond can also help prevent algae.
 You can do this by planting trees nearby, adding shade-producing pond plants like waterlilies or even buying special pond water tints that prevent sunlight from reaching algae.